ish-shah/Shimura-operators-hypergeometric-sum/README.md

-# Hypergeometric sum for studying Shimura operators
+# Hypergeometric sum identity for studying Shimura operators
 Code and output to compute a sum from an in-progress paper.

 We use Wolfram Language code to show that